shimoal/coding-challenge/README.md

 ### Deployment

 When you're done, please deploy your project to [Heroku](https://dashboard.heroku.com).
 You may deploy to another service (such as AWS), but please include your reasoning behind this choice.
 Afterward, send a link to your repo.
-If you have chosen to make your repo private, please add `jarell-lloyd` and `fieldsco` as an admin so we can see your work.
+If you have chosen to make your repo private, please add `forgingdestiny` as an admin so we can see your work.

 ## Show us your other projects! (optional)